 Colleges outside of Dublin offer another view of the country.
-Located just outside the historic city of Limerick, Mary Immaculate offers programs in education and humanities and it prides itself on being a top-quality liberal arts college.
+Located just outside the historic city of Limerick, Mary Immaculate College offers programs in education and humanities and prides itself on being a top-quality liberal arts college.
 The campus has grown significantly over the past decade, offering students state-of-the-art amenities and a prime location near an international airport and the beautiful River Shannon.
-Mary Immaculate provides you with a wonderful opportunity to experience Ireland’s quaint and personal side.
+Mary Immaculate provides students with a wonderful opportunity to experience Ireland’s quaint and personal side.

 IT Carlow is another great college in a thriving town that is only an hour’s drive from Dublin.
 This institute of technology offers many courses such as engineering and science, business, and computing.
-Carlow offers the comforts of a small town but is never far away from a big city full of opportunities for adventure.
+Carlow offers the comforts of a small town, but is never far away from a big city full of opportunities for adventure.

 Cork Institute of Technology also offers a wide range of programs with a strong emphasis on engineering and science.
-It also offers programs in music, art, and design.
+It also offers programs in music, art and design.
 This historic school located in Ireland’s second largest city, Cork, has over 12,000 students and offers an authentic west coast vibe.
 Public transportation is incredibly convenient and makes it easy for students to explore the beauty of Ireland’s west coast and all it has to offer.

 If you’re not sure where to start in your search for universities and programs in Ireland, then look no further than SchoolApply.
-We will take your goals, needs, and preferences into consideration when we create a list of Irish universities that would be a good match for you.
+We will take your goals, needs and preferences into consideration when we create a list of Irish universities that would be a good match for you.